Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater swordtail fish

-Swordtails are easy to care community fishes that make a great fish for beginner aquarists.
+Swordtails are easy to care for and are community fish that make great fish for beginner aquarists.
 These peaceful fishes are similar to Platy and Guppy fish in shape.
-But slightly bulkier and have an extended fin in the shape of a sword.
+But slightly bulkier and with an extended fin shaped like a sword.
 You can also find them in a variety of colors.

-Swordtails are active swimmers and need ample space to swim and a group to thrive.
+Swordtails are active swimmers who need ample swimming space and a group to thrive.
 They are also livebearers and easy to breed.
 But after giving birth, it is advised to remove mother fish from the tank as they often eat their fry.

 11. Oscar Fish